MaybeEast/learn-git-newsroom-style/README.md

 * Update the final score of the high school basketball game to 93-78.
 Moonauts beat the Crows.
 * Who put the board game story under sports?
 Move it to culture!
-* Sort the names of all the plants being unveiled at the greenhouse gardening in descending order (top to bottom, A to Z)

 For each contribution/revision performed, also make sure to update it onto the headlines of the front page!